autogluon/autogluon/docs/tutorials/text_prediction/multimodal_text.md

 Here, we use the pretrained NLP backbone to extract the text features and then use two other towers to extract the feature from categorical column and the numerical column.

-In addition, to deal with multiple text fields, we separate these fields with the `[SEP]` token and alternate 0s and 1s as the segment IDs, which is shown as follos:
+In addition, to deal with multiple text fields, we separate these fields with the `[SEP]` token and alternate 0s and 1s as the segment IDs, which is shown as follows:

 ![Preprocessing](https://autogluon-text-data.s3.amazonaws.com/figures/preprocess.png)
 :width:`600px`